The Paul Lee School Bus Safety LawWhat you need to know to ensure compliance

 Is funding available to meet requirements of the bill?

-No. State funding or reimbursement is not available.
+No. State funding or reimbursement are not available.

 What should school transportation officials outside of California know?